mlonde01/rsi_robust_multistage_problem_instances/README.md

     scenarios: a num_nodes X num_nodes X num_stages X num_trajectories matrix that indicates the existing edges in each stage and scenario.
 A 1 indicate the existence of an edge, while a 0 means it does not exist.

 The files are in plain text (.txt) for easy parsing.

-## :computer: Instance generator code

-The Julia code used to create the instances is included in this project.
-It has the following parameters

-    <rsi-instance-file> : the original RSI allocation problem instance file.
-Those instances may be found in https://github.com/ceandrade/rsi_allocation_problem_instances;
-    <seed> : random seed value;
-    <number-stages> : desired number of stages;
-    <number-scenarios> : desired number of scenarios per stage;
-    <gamma> : desired value of gamma for the scenarios;
-    <delta> : desired value of delta for the scenarios;
-    <new_inst_dir>: directory where the new instance will be saved.

-The code includes a two structs rsiInstance and ms_rsiInstance, which are used to propoerly initialize and read the files.